kat-e-max/ca_pfl_analysis/README.md

 1. *01_ca_pfl_import.py*
     - Purpose: This script uses the monthly summary data on the PFL program from California's Open Data Portal and applies some basic data cleaning techniques to prepare it for analysis in script 2.
     - Input: "Paid_Family_Leave__PFL__-_Monthly_Data.csv"
-    - Output: "ca_pfl_data.csv"
+    - Output: "ca_pfl_data.csv" (a cleaned up version of the input)

 2. *02_ca_pfl_analyze.py*
     - Purpose: This script analyzes aspects of the PFL monthly data cleaned in script 1 and plots some visualizations.
     - Input: "ca_pfl_data.csv"
-    - Outputs: mean_month.png, paidvfiled.png
+    - Outputs: mean_month.png, paidvfiled.png (visualizations generated from script 2 using the input data)

 3. *03_ca_claimant-demographics_import.py*
     - Purpose: This script applies some data cleaning techniques on an Excel file of claimant demographics from California's PFL program to prepare it for analysis in script 4.
     - Input: "Claimant Demographics-DE_2530_Rev.5_1-22.csv"
-    - Output: "claimant.csv"
+    - Output: "claimant.csv" (a cleaned up version of the input)

 4. *04_ca_claimant-demographics_analyze.py*
     - Purpose: This script analyzes aspects of the claimant demographics data imported in script 3 and plots some visualizations.
     - Input: "claimant.csv"
-    - Outputs: share-claims-bysex.png, bonding-claims.png, care-claims.png, total-claims.png, first-claims-bytype-bysex.png
+    - Outputs: share-claims-bysex.png, bonding-claims.png, care-claims.png, total-claims.png, first-claims-bytype-bysex.png (visualizations generated from script 4 using the input data)

 5. *05_acs_import.py*
     - Purpose: This script uses an API call to download data on variables of interest from the U.S. Census' American Community Survey (2018), converts the data of interest to a Pandas dataframe, and writes out the dataframe to a .csv file.
     - Input: the shortlist of ACS variables of interest ("ACS2018_var.xlsx")
-    - Output: "acs-data.csv"
+    - Output: "acs-data.csv" (the Census data downloaded from the API call run in script 5)

 6. *06_acs_analyze.py*
     - Purpose: This script analyzes aspects of the Census data downloaded in script 5.